This page may contain affiliate links, in which I get a commission for recommending a product to you.

 When it comes to smoking brisket, one of the most common questions is: “How do I know when my brisket is done?”
 The answer might surprise you—it’s not as simple as hitting a specific number on your meat thermometer.
 It’s about the feeling more than the temperature.

 Cooking brisket is an art, and understanding the subtle cues of doneness is the key to achieving that perfect brisket.
-In this guide, I’ll walk you through the cooking process, highlight critical factors like the internal temperature of the brisket, and share tips to ensure every brisket you smoke is tender, juicy, and absolutely delicious.
+In this guide, I’ll walk you through the cooking process, highlight critical factors like the internal temp of the brisket, and share tips to ensure every brisket you smoke is tender, juicy, and absolutely delicious.

 Preparation Steps